hoobs-org/core/docs/developing-plugins.md

 # Developing Plugins

-When writing your plugin, you'll want Homebridge(X) to load it from your development directory instead of publishing it to npm each time.
-You can tell Homebridge(X) to look for your plugin at a specific location using the command-line parameter -P. For example, if you are in the Homebridge(X) directory (as checked out from Github), you might type:
+When writing your plugin, you'll want HOOBS to load it from your development directory instead of publishing it to npm each time.
+You can tell HOOBS to look for your plugin at a specific location using the command-line parameter -P. For example, if you are in the HOOBS directory (as checked out from Github), you might type:

 ```sh
 ./bin/homebridge -D -P ../my-great-plugin/
 ```

-This will start up Homebridge(X) and load your in-development plugin from a nearby directory.
+This will start up HOOBS and load your in-development plugin from a nearby directory.

 > Note when you make changes to an interface plugin, you don't need to restart the interface.
 The server detects changes and will rebuild the interface live.